akmiccom/English_grammar_in_use/English.md

     6. I'll call you tomorrow, OK?
 OK, bye.
     7. I don't want my car anymore.
 I'm going to sell it.
 7. Modals, imperative, etc.
+    1. I may go to the movies tonight, but I'm not sure.
+    2. May I sit here?
+Sure.
+    3. I'm having a party next week, but Eric and Rachel can't come.
+    4. Before Maria came to the United States, she couldn't understand much English.
+    5. It's evening, and you havent eaten anything all day.
+You must be hungry.
+    6. It's a good movie.
+You should go and see it.
+    7. It's a nice day.
+Should we go for a walk?
+    8. What time do you have to go to the dentist tomorrow?
+    9. We had to walk home last night.
+There were no buses.
+    10. We didn't have to wait very long for the bus - it came in a few minutes.
+    11. Would you like some coffee?
+No, thank you.
+    12. I don't really want to go out.
+I'd prefer to stay home.
+    13. Please don't go.
+Stay here with me.
+    14. It's a nice day.
+Let's go out.
+8. There and it
+    1. Excuse me, is there a hotel near here?
+    2. There are a lot of accidents on this road.
+It's very dangerous.
+    3. I was hungry when I got home, but there wasn't anything to eat.
+    4. It's two miles from our house to downtown.
+    5. Is it true that you're moving to Dallas?

 和訳をお願いします。間違いも指摘してください